William Gibbs (New Zealand politician)

+Gibbs migrated to New Zealand in 1851.
+In 1854, he purchased 40 acre of land adjacent to Aorere pā from the Māori living there.
+His intention was to farm there, but the land proved to be unsuitable for farming.
+Having paid £40 for the land, he tried to recover his costs by selling the land for the same price in 1856, but he could not find anyone interested in it.
+After the Aorere gold rush started in early 1857, Gibbs instead subdivided the land; it had become worth £25,000.
+That part of the town of Collingwood that was originally owned by Gibbs became known as Gibbstown.

-Gibbs migrated to New Zealand in 1851 and purchased a large block of land at Tōtaranui.
+In about 1856, Gibbs purchased a large block of land at Tōtaranui.
 Much of this land is now incorporated into the Abel Tasman National Park.
 He completed a large homestead there for his wife and eight children, where they lived until moving to Nelson in 1892 when Gibbs retired.

 His daughter Hannah Sarah Gibbs married Alexander Mackay at Collingwood in 1863.

 He narrowly lost (by three votes) the for Collingwood.